hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 For example, in the AU PS Practitioner Profile, the `name` element is labelled *Must Support* and has *Must Support* sub-elements `family` and `given`.
 When claiming conformance to this profile:
 - AU PS Producers **SHALL** correctly populate a value in `Practitioner.name.family` and `Practitioner.name.given` if the value for those sub-elements is known.
-- AU PS Consumers **SHALL** consume a Patient resource without error if `Practitioner.name` is present and contains valid values in `Practitioner.name.family` and `Practitioner.name.given` sub-elements.
+- AU PS Consumers **SHALL** consume a Patient resource if `Practitioner.name` is present and contains valid values in `Practitioner.name.family` and `Practitioner.name.given` sub-elements.

 ##### Must Support - Resource References
 Some elements labelled as *Must Support* reference multiple resource types or profiles such as `Observation.performer`.
 In such cases: